VadymMakohon/eBook/README.md

 # 📚 Programming eBooks Collection
 Welcome to the Programming eBooks Collection repository!
-This repository is a curated collection of eBooks covering a variety of popular programming languages, including Java, Python, JavaScript, SQL, PHP and C#.
+This repository is a curated collection of eBooks covering a variety of popular programming languages, including Java, Vue, Python, JavaScript, SQL, PHP and C#.
 Whether you're a beginner looking to learn a new language or an experienced developer seeking to deepen your knowledge, these resources are here to help you on your journey.

 ## 🔍 How to Use This Repository
 1. Clone or Download